Recombinant Proteins

 GREM1 Human Recombinant

-GREM1 Human Recombinant produced in E.coli is a single, non-glycosylated polypeptide chain containing 183 amino acids (25-184) and having a molecular mass of 20.7 kDa.
-GREM1 is fused to a 23 amino acid His-tag at N-terminus & purified by proprietary chromatographic techniques.
+Recombinant Human GREM1, expressed in E. coli, is a single, non-glycosylated polypeptide chain.
+This protein consists of 183 amino acids (residues 25-184), resulting in a molecular mass of 20.7 kDa.
+The recombinant GREM1 protein is engineered with a 23 amino acid His-tag fused at the N-terminus to facilitate purification using proprietary chromatographic techniques.

 Shipped with Ice Packs